-Initially the foreign investment was not allowed but later in 2002 the law passed by the Government of UAE facilitated the foreigners to purchase freehold and leasehold Dubai Properties.
-Expats or Non UAE nationals have taken a major part of UAE real estate industry.
-As we also know that Dubai is growing as one of the major and most popular destination for tourist, job seekers and business personals.
-Due to this there has been a great increase in the demand of residential and commercial properties in order to fulfil the needs of the expats that land in Dubai.
-Real Estate analysts have predicted that this high surge in the supply may create a surplus of estate in Dubai Real Estate market.
+Initially, foreign investment was not allowed.
+However, later in 2002, the law passed by the UAE government opened doors for foreigners to purchase freehold and leasehold Dubai Properties.
+Expats or non-UAE nationals have taken a major part of the country’s real estate industry.
+Since the city has also grown as one of the leading hubs for business, commerce, and tourism, there has been a significant increase in the demand for residential and commercial properties.

-Local as well as expats have invested huge money in the real estate market of Dubai.
-The city provides an ideal environment to buy property.
-Buying property in Dubai has become a new destination in the international market that has even attracted huge celebrities from around the world.
+As a result, both locals and expats alike have invested huge money in Dubai’s real estate market.
+Now, the city provides an ideal environment to buy property, making it a central destination for investors in the international market.
+Not to mention, it attracts a huge number of big personalities and celebrities from around the world.

-Buying Dubai Property is quiet easy and has become simpler due to the new legislation by Government that allowed the foreign investment.
-Buyers simply need to pay initial deposit around 10% of the total cost.
-Rest of the amount is to be paid in several instalments until the completion of the project.
-An agreement is signed about payment schedule of these instalments at initial stage before finalizing the deal.
-In case of buying the resale property the buyer needs to pay a holding deposit before making final payment to complete the buying deal.
-As everyone is well aware that Dubai is a tax free city but the expat investors need to pay tax in their home country.
+The process of buying property in Dubai is now a breeze for foreign investors.
+If you are one of them, all you have to do is pay an initial deposit around 10% of the total cost.
+The rest of the amount can be paid in several installments until the project is completed.
+An agreement regarding the payment schedule of these installments is signed at the initial stage before finalizing the deal.
+In case of buying a resale property, you, as the buyer, need to pay a holding deposit before making the final payment to complete the deal.
+It is also worth noting that Dubai is a tax-free city, but expat investors need to pay tax in their home country.

-Some fees and taxes levied down for Buying Property in Dubai are:
+Some fees and taxes levied down for buying a property in Dubai are as follows:

-- For off plan or new construction projects, buyers will need to pay land registration fees around 2% and annual charges for maintenance that depends on the development project.
+- For off-plan or new construction projects, buyers will need to pay land registration fees around 2% and annual charges for maintenance that depend on the development project.

-- For resale properties, buyers will be paying all charges like off plan asset buyers.
-Additionally they will have to pay 1% to 2% transfer fee.
-This fee depends whether the asset is complete or under construction.
+- For resale properties, buyers, particularly off-plan asset buyers, need to pay all the charges.
+Additionally, they have to pay 1% to 2% transfer fee, which depends whether the asset is completed or under construction.

-- All buyers of off plan and resale property, needs to pay 2% to 5% amount to real estate agent as agent fees.
+- All off-plan and resale property buyers need to pay 2% to 5% amount to real estate agents as agent fee.
 Lawyers are not involved.

-- Whether you are a local resident or migrant in UAE going to buy Dubai property, you don’t need to consult with lawyer as they are not required for real estate deals in UAE.
+- Whether you are a local resident or a migrant in the UAE who intends to buy a Dubai property, lawyer consultation is not required in any real estate deal.